Curriculum

 What Does This Mean?

-Tip: If multiple errors appear, fix them one at a time, re-running your code after each fix to confirm you’ve resolved the issue.
+Tip: If multiple errors appear, fix them one at a time.
+For each fix, re-run your code to confirm that you have resolved the specific error.
+Then move to the next one.

 Debugging means identifying why the error is happening and applying a suitable fix.
-As you gain more experience, you’ll become quicker at spotting these pitfalls and preventing them in the first place.
+As you gain more experience, you will become quicker at spotting these pitfalls and preventing them from occurring.

 In this lesson, we have covered the following: